iremsilamadenli/ImageProcessingActivities/README.md

 domain to the frequency domain and back from the frequency domain to the spatial domain).
 -> Actually, the maximum of the absolute differences should be around 10^-13

+Activity-7:
+Read an image of your choice.
+• Convert the image into gray scale image and display it.
+• Detect edges in the image using Canny edge detector.
+• Try two different sets of parameters where threshold1 varies only.